darkwing/LightFace/README.md

 		modal.open();
 	});

+LightFace works great with static content, IFrames, AJAX Requests, tooltips, and images.
+LightFace also resizes and repositions when the window is resized or scrolled.
+Tested in IE7+, FF, Safari, Opera, Chrome, and iPad.

-For specific usage and options, please read the documentation or visit [http://davidwalsh.name/js/lazyload](http://davidwalsh.name/js/lazyLoad)
+For specific usage and options, please read the documentation or visit [http://davidwalsh.name/js/lightface](http://davidwalsh.name/js/lightface)